Acknowledgement of Country

 Servitude

 Servitude is similar to forced labour in definition, but on a more severe level of exploitation.
 Servitude happens when a person does not consider themselves free to stop working or to leave their place of work (which may also be their home) because of coercion, threat or deception.
-Furthermore, the person is also significantly deprived of their personal freedom in aspects of their life inside and outside of work (for example, they may be told when they are allowed to eat, sleep or shower).
-To learn more about what servitude and trafficking can look like, see Maria’s story
+Additionally, the person is significantly deprived of their personal freedom in aspects of their life outside of work (for example, they may be told when they are allowed to eat, sleep or shower).
+To learn more about what servitude and trafficking can look like, see Maria’s story.

 Honour-based violence